Saving Water Outdoors

 - Find more tips in this article on Harvesting Rainwater for the Landscape

-- Check out Harvesting Rainwater: A Guide to Water-Efficient Landscaping from Tucson Water
+- Check out Harvesting Rainwater: A Guide to Water-Efficient Landscaping from Tucson Water as well as their Water Harvesting Guidance Manual

 - A local nonprofit, Watershed Management Group, teaches about rainwater harvesting with hands-on workshops.